Bukkeeh/LITA_-Sales-Data-Project/README.md

 - Saving an Excel file as a comma delimited file.
 - Loading a CSV Flat file from Excel to SQL through task bar

-### Power BI Concepts like:
----
-- Transforming and cleaning raw data
-- Data Visualization

 ### Data Source
 ---
 The data used for this analysis is gotten from the LITA Capstone Sales Data.
-I studied the schema, objects related to the schema.
+I studied the schema and objects related to the schema.

 ### Data Transformation
 ---
 This table was imported to SQL to write queries to extract  the following key insights:
+   - retrieve the total sales for each product category.
+   - find the number of sales transactions in each region.
+   - find the highest-selling product by total sales value.
+   - calculate total revenue per product.
+   - calculate monthly sales totals for the current year.
+   - find the top 5 customers by total purchase amount.
+   - calculate the percentage of total sales contributed by each region.oidentify products with no sales in the last quarter.

+### The queries i wrote on SQL and tables are compiled and also uploaded here as follows:
+---
 ![image](https://github.com/user-attachments/assets/68465527-c2f4-4c92-82eb-47b493246153)

 ![image](https://github.com/user-attachments/assets/6c3c9db6-1fa9-4c0c-9419-c29b3b43a0b1)